3.

 Challenger who has made the weight wins,

-they shall be declared the new Champion.
+he/she shall be declared the new Champion.

 4.